MicrosoftDocs/PowerShell-Docs-archive/archived-reference/4.0/Microsoft.PowerShell.Core/About/about_Debuggers.md

 a log or invoking a diagnostic or security script.

-To set an action, use a Continue command (c) to exit the script, and a `Remove-PsBreakpoint` command to delete the current breakpoint.
+To set an action, use a Continue command (c) to exit the script, and a `Remove-PSBreakpoint` command to delete the current breakpoint.
 (Breakpoints are read-only, so you cannot add an action to the current breakpoint.)

 ```powershell